MiZuKI3-CH/q/README.md

 -I go afk randomly and go offtab easily if you see me not talking as much im offtab afk so whisper to me if u have any questions im trying to improve in that -DNI fandoms yandare sim and hetalia
--dont be afraid to come up to me and have a chat or friend me im always open to make new friends!
+-dont be afraid to come up to me and have a chat or friend me im always open to making new friends!
 -I always treat everyone with respect and im always kind to others im always open for venting and C+H is alr if u are friends with me and your always free to INT with me -If im acting a bit rude pls make sure to tell me i may say rude things sometimes or may take